By William Hill

 There are no two ways about it, the standard of competition in the PDC tour is mighty impressive.
 As the number of top-quality professionals has increased, so too has the number of players capable of hitting nine-dart finishes.

-There have been 332 nine-dart finishes in PDC history since 1999.
-2020 has seen 17 nine-dart finishes so far this season, though only Phil Taylor and Michael van Gerwen have ever been able to hit two nine-darters in the same game.
+There have been 344 nine-dart finishes in PDC history since 1999.
+2020 saw 29 nine-dart finishes, though only Phil Taylor and Michael van Gerwen have ever been able to hit two nine-darters in the same game.
 Van Gerwen also hit the second nine-darter in the history of the Players Championship and the first televised nine-darter of 2019 during his win over Adrian Lewis on November 23.
+James Wade was the last man to hit a nine-darter at the World Darts Championship in December.

-In contrast, there have been just 133 official 147 breaks since 1999, according to World Snooker.
-There have been two 147 breaks in 2020, with Kyren Wilson and John Higgins the men to have achieved that feat this year.
+In contrast, there have been just 141 official 147 breaks since 1999, according to World Snooker.
+There were nine 147 breaks in 2020, while Stuart Bingham racked one up in the 2021 Championship League.

 The variables involved in a 147 break